jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 `vi /etc/motd`

 ```
+Reference commands to the various URL's in this tutorial
 ****************************************************
 * Online Boutique is here: echo $CONTOUR_LB        *
 * Octant is here: echo $DROPLET_ADDR:8900          *
+* Grafana is here: echo $GRAFANA_LB                *
 ****************************************************
 ```